-So you have established the basics but now you want to see what the headhunting company is really capable of.
+So you have established the basics but now you want to see what the headhunting firm is really capable of.
 Do they have a track record of success?
-What’s their communication process like and have they worked on similar roles?
+What’s their communication process like, what headhunting services do they provide, and have they worked in similar roles?
 You need to feel assured that they are listening to your needs and requirements so make sure you are confident of the following answers.

 - LONG TERM RELATIONSHIPS.
-When evaluating a headhunting company its important to identify if they just want a one off fee or if they are keen to develop long term relations to work with you in the future.
-Building a good working relation with a Headhunter who understands your business and people and has proved successful can help your organisation flourish in the long term.
+When evaluating a headhunting company, it’s important to identify if they just want a one-off fee or if they are keen to develop long-term relations to work with you in the future.
+Building a good working relationship with a Headhunter who understands your business and people and has proved successful can help your organisation flourish in the long term.

 A wrong hire for any business can quickly become a costly and damaging mistake.
 This is why it is so important to make sure your Headhunting partner wants to take time to understand your business and its specific hiring needs.
 A good Headhunter will be a huge asset to your business because they can, during a search, provide you with so much useful market information and more crucially intuitively help identify and attract great people that can add value quickly to your business.